 A systematic search was conducted using Medical Subject Headings (MeSH) terms to ensure comprehensive retrieval of relevant literature.
-The following MeSH terms and keywords were applied across PubMed, Scopus, and Google Scholar: "Hospital Efficiency," "Cost Reduction," "Healthcare Man- Data Extraction Process agement," "Quality Improvement," such as AND, OR, and NOT were utilized to refine sistency.
+The following MeSH terms and keywords were applied across PubMed, Scopus, and Google Scholar: "Hospital Efficiency," "Cost Reduction," "Healthcare Man- Data Extraction Process agement," "Quality Improvement," "Operational Performance."
+Boolean operators structured manner to maintain accuracy and consuch as AND, OR, and NOT were utilized to refine sistency.
 Two independent reviewers extracted da-